Thursday, September 4, 2014

 For the sixth consecutive trading day, the single currency (euro) has fallen in comparison to the greenback, due to polarizing fundamentals on both sides of the pond.
 We are continuing to see deflationary concerns weigh heavily on the Eurozone economy, while US economic data continues to surprise the market to the upside.
 Investors are starting to price in the likelihood of an unconventional, large scale asset purchasing program by the ECB, that will help to stimulate the Eurozone economy, while weakening the euro.
 The FED, on the other hand, are slowly moving towards tightening their monetary policy, which will strengthen

 During today's trading session the EUR/USD fell 50 pips from the session high at 1.3215 to the session low at 1.3165.
 The High Beta commodity currencies saw strong intra-day moves, with the AUD/USD rebounding for a 59 pip rally, from the session low at 0.9272 to the session high of 0.9331.

-In today's V.I.P trading webinar, we conduct technical analysis for a few currency pairs and identify areas of support & resistance for trade entry.
+In today's trading webinar, we observed price action in a few currency pairs and identified common areas of support and resistance for trade entry.